bwassim/model-deployment-heroku-fastapi/README.md

 ![pipeline](starter/screenshots/continuous_integration.png)

+## AWS Github configuration:
+It is important to add a secret key on Github settings so that Github Action can connect to AWS with the correct credentials.
+That is
+> AWS_ACCESS_KEY_ID
+>
+> AWS_SECRET_ACCESS_KEY

+These credentials can be found when first creating an Iam user on AWS plateform.
+Or it is even possible to generate new ones.

 # 1. Exploratory Data Analysis
 The data consist of 32561 rows entries.
 The necessary steps for cleaning the data can be seen in the folling jupyter notebook [https://github.com/bwassim/model-deployment-heroku-fastapi/blob/master/starter/notebooks/EDA.ipynb](https://github.com/bwassim/model-deployment-heroku-fastapi/blob/master/starter/notebooks/EDA.ipynb)